-Police sting cracks down on street racers, issue 200 infringement notices
+Police crack down on street racers, 200 infringement notices issued

-A secret police sting on hundreds of boy racers gathering in Hamilton at the weekend saw 200 infringement notices issued and nine cars impounded.
+A secret police sting on hundreds of boy racers gathering in Hamilton at the weekend issued 200 infringement notices and impounded nine cars.

-About 50 police officers from Waikato, Bay of Plenty and Counties Manukau districts gatecrashed the illegal street gatherings which saw 500 converge on the city on Saturday night.
+About 50 police officers from Waikato, Bay of Plenty and Counties Manukau districts gatecrashed the illegal street gathering of about 500 on Saturday night.

 Waikato road policing manager inspector Jeff Penno said police took a zero-tolerance approach to the gatherings and focused on dangerous and illegal driving, compliance with driver licence conditions and vehicle safety standards.

-The operation was planned after police learned about a significant event involving hundreds of illegal street racers meeting in Waikato on both Friday and Saturday nights.
+The operation was planned after police learned hundreds of illegal street racers planned to meet in Waikato on Friday and Saturday nights.

 AdvertisementAdvertise with NZME.